Charles Sobhraj: Where is the Serial Killer Now?

 Charles spent his adolescence between Vietnam and France and started committing petty crimes from a young age.
 He was able to enter into French high society and, during his 20s, began accumulating wealth through scams and robberies.
 He also met his future wife, Chantal Compagnon, in Paris but was arrested for car theft on the night they were engaged.
 Chantal, however, stayed true to him, and the two were married upon Sobhraj’s release.

 Eventually leaving France to avoid getting imprisoned again, Sobhraj and Chantal embarked on a crime spree across Eastern Europe, where Sobhraj was able to hone his skills at duping tourists and forging passports, something that became his trademark in later years.
-The two finally arrived in India, where Chantal gave birth to their baby daughter, and Sobhraj was eventually arrested for his infamous heist at the Ashoka hotel in Delhi.
+The two finally arrived in India, where Chantal gave birth to their baby daughter, and Sobhraj was eventually arrested for his infamous heist at the Ashoka Hotel in Delhi.

 Soon after, he escaped from prison in Delhi, only to be arrested again in Afghanistan, where he escaped from prison again by feigning illness and drugging the guard at the prison hospital.
-Chantal, tired of a life of crime, subsequently left Sobhraj, and he spent 2 years on the run scamming tourists, before landing up in Bangkok.
+Chantal, tired of a life of crime, subsequently left Sobhraj, and he spent 2 years on the run scamming tourists before landing in Bangkok.

 In Bangkok, Sobhraj was joined by his two infamous associates: Marie-Andrée Leclerc, a traveler from Quebec, and Ajay Chowdhury, an Indian man.
 The trio’s scams usually involved helping tourists in need, gaining their trust, and then drugging them to steal their valuables.
 It is here that Charles and Ajay started murdering tourists at an alarming rate.
 To avoid detection, the bodies were often burnt to make them unrecognizable.
 To further throw the police off their trail, they would use the passports of the murdered travelers when they traveled to surrounding countries in search of more victims.